streamingfast/substreams-codegen/README.md

 The code generation:

-- Any `gotmpl` files will go through templating, and be passed the _state_ struct as a single parameter.
+- Any `gotmpl` files will go through templating, and be passed the _State_ struct as a single parameter.
-- The _state_ struct should have helper methods to allow getting data from the state
+- The _State_ struct should have helper methods to allow getting data from the state

 ## Some notes on popular contracts